ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: voltage_level_autorange

         Specifies whether NI-DCPower automatically selects the voltage level range based on the desired voltage level  for the specified channel(s).
-        If you set this property to :py:data:`~nidcpower.AutoZero.ON`, NI-DCPower ignores any changes you make to the  :py:attr:`nidcpower.Session.voltage_level_range` property.
-If you change the :py:attr:`nidcpower.Session.voltage_level_autorange` property from  :py:data:`~nidcpower.AutoZero.ON` to :py:data:`~nidcpower.AutoZero.OFF`, NI-DCPower retains the last value the :py:attr:`nidcpower.Session.voltage_level_range`  property was set to (or the default value if the property was never set) and uses that value as  the voltage level range.
+        If you set this property to :py:data:`~nidcpower.NIDCPOWER_VAL_ON`, NI-DCPower ignores any changes you make to the  :py:attr:`nidcpower.Session.voltage_level_range` property.
+If you change the :py:attr:`nidcpower.Session.voltage_level_autorange` property from  :py:data:`~nidcpower.NIDCPOWER_VAL_ON` to :py:data:`~nidcpower.NIDCPOWER_VAL_OFF`, NI-DCPower retains the last value the :py:attr:`nidcpower.Session.voltage_level_range`  property was set to (or the default value if the property was never set) and uses that value as  the voltage level range.
         Query the :py:attr:`nidcpower.Session.voltage_level_range` property by using the :py:meth:`nidcpower.Session._get_attribute_vi_int32` method for  information about which range NI-DCPower automatically selects.
         The :py:attr:`nidcpower.Session.voltage_level_autorange` property is applicable only if the :py:attr:`nidcpower.Session.output_function` property  is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-        Default Value: :py:data:`~nidcpower.AutoZero.OFF`
+        Default Value: :py:data:`~nidcpower.NIDCPOWER_VAL_OFF`

+        .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the